CDUTJ102/CDAN/README.md

 - `logdir`: Select a folder to save training and validation logs to.

 # Start Training
 Ensure all requirements from the `Parameters` are met.

-To start training, run `train.py`.The results will be logged into the `log` directory.
+To start training, run `train.py`.
+The results will be logged into the `log` directory.

 # Example